di-effe/di-effe.github.io/pages/mydoc/overview_get_started.md

 ## VSCode (optional, but recommended)

-VScode is a nice IDE that features full Haxe integration if you install the dedicated extension.
+VSCode is a nice IDE that features full Haxe integration if you install the dedicated extension.
 Out of the box, you’ll get code completion, easier project setup, debugging & much more.

 Download the [latest VSCode installer](https://code.visualstudio.com/) and install it following the usual steps.
 When you're up and running download the Haxe Extension Pack from VSCode built-in extension browser.